With extreme weather conditions becoming more common across Canada, your chances of encountering flooded road conditions have greatly increased.

 - Never try driving through fast-moving water, such as an overflowing river, as your vehicle could be swept away.
 As a rule of thumb, don't drive into water that's too deep to see the painted markings on the road.

-If you can't avoid a flooded area and have to drive through it
+If you can't avoid a flooded area and have to drive through it - follow these tips:

 Sometimes the flood water comes to you rather than the other way around or you have no alternative route available and you have to drive through it.
 When that happens, here are some precautions to take.